-You will need to have regular check-ups and blood tests.
-If you have any problems or notice new symptoms between appointments, tell your nurse or doctor as soon as possible.
+If you have MF, you need regular check-ups and blood tests.
+If you are worried or notice new symptoms between appointments, tell your haematologist or clinical nurse specialist as soon as possible.

 Everyone has their own way of dealing with the different feelings they experience.
-You may find it helpful to talk things over with family and friends, or your specialist doctor or nurse.
+You may find it helpful to talk about things with family members, friends, or your specialist doctor or nurse.

 The organisations below also offer information and support:

 Below is a sample of the sources used in our myelofibrosis (MF) information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org

 Pan-London Haemato-Oncology Clinical Guidelines Acute Leukaemias and Myeloid Neoplasms Part 4: Myeloproliferative Neoplasms.
 January 2020.
 Available from www.rmpartners.nhs.uk/wp-content/uploads/2020/01/Pan-London-MPN-Guidelines-Jan-2020.pdf (accessed July 2022).

 Ruxolitinib for treating disease-related splenomegaly or symptoms in adults with myelofibrosis.
 Technology appraisal guidance [TA386].
 2016.
 Available from www.nice.org.uk/guidance/ta386.